deepkit/deepkit-website2/src/pages/documentation/runtime-types/bytecode.md

 ## Virtual Machine

 A virtual machine (in `@deepkit/type` the class Processor) at runtime is responsible for decoding and executing the encoded bytecode.
-It always returns a type object, see the Reflection section above.
+It always returns a type object as described in the [Reflection API](./reflection.md).